Top 10 Ways to Reduce Noise in Your Open Office

 A study from the University of Sydney in 2013 found that lack of sound privacy was the biggest frustration for employees.

 If you or your employees are suffering from any of these symptoms, it might be time to consider one or more of the following solutions for how to reduce noise in your open office.

 1. Noise-Friendly Flooring

 Unforgiving flooring surfaces like concrete, porcelain and ceramic can wreak havoc within a work setting due to the massive amount of noise pollution they create.
-While carpet is an ideal flooring solution for noise reduction, vinyl flooring is a versatile alternative thanks to its ease of maintenance and variety of design options.
-Vinyl flooring by itself boasts sound absorption qualities, however adding the right-engineered amount of rubber underlayment provides additional recommended IIC (Impact Insulation Class–a sound-testing method used in North America) values.
+While carpet is an okay flooring solution for noise reduction, engineered hardwood and LVT flooring are versatile alternatives thanks to their ease of maintenance and variety of design options.
+LVT flooring by itself boasts sound absorption qualities; however, adding the right-engineered amount of rubber underlayment provides additional recommended IIC (Impact Insulation Class–A sound-testing method used in North America) value.

 2. Dedicated Quiet Space

 Once in a while it’s good to get away to a quiet place within your workspace.
 While empty conference rooms make for a great makeshift work sanctuaries, some companies incorporate dedicated quiet spaces within their office layout.
 Quiet rooms have grown so popular in fact that a furniture maker in Michigan designed a glass-encased, 100% soundproof office cube.

 3. Noise-Cancelling Headphones